Dionne quintuplets: Publications and media

-The Dionne quintuplets also appeared in numerous newsreels and a short documentary film called Five Times Five in 1939.
-This film was nominated for an Academy Award for Best Short Subject (Two-reel) in 1940.
-In 1942, they appeared in one of James A. Fitzpatrick's Traveltalks Land of the Quintuplets shortly before they were returned to their parents.
-In 1998, the three surviving sisters, Cécile, Annette and Yvonne, participated in an hour-long documentary, "Full Circle: The Untold Story of the Dionne Quintuplets", written and directed by Maya Gallus, and broadcast on the CBC documentary series Life & Times.
+The quintuplets also appeared in numerous newsreels.
+In 1939, at age 5, they starred in the short documentary Five Times Five, which was nominated for the Academy Award for Best Short Subject (Two-reel) at the 12th Academy Awards.
+Three years later, in 1942, at age 8, they appeared in one of James A. Fitzpatrick's Traveltalks, Land of the Quintuplets, filmed shortly before they were returned to their parents' custody.

+After reaching adulthood, the four surviving sisters, Annette Dionne, Cécile Dionne, Marie Dionne and Yvonne Dionne, collaborated with author James Brough on the autobiography We Were Five, published in 1965.